philsturgeon/phil.bike/src/content/ferries.md

 I took another ferry that went to the west coast of Wales instead of Liverpool.
 It added 100 miles to my trip, and set me back two days, but whatever I could have jumped on a train if there was a particular schedule.

+## Boarding / Check-in Times

+Many of the ferries advertise a time which is nonsense.
+Sometimes it will say "last check-in by 7pm" and the vehicles won't even start boarding until after that time, so you can roll up on your bike at 7pm or 7:30pm and if its a "ride-on" where you don't need a ticket then you're all set.

+With P&O Ferries going from Hull to Rotterdam they said last check-in at 7pm, boat leaves at 8:30pm, but the ramps were up at 7:20pm and the boat was gone at 7:45pm.

+The best general advice is to make sure you're there before the last checkin time, early enough to grab a ticket if you need to, and take food, water, and beer to keep yourself entertained if you're stuck waiting around for a few hours.
+You might get lucky if you're late, or you might have to swim after it.

 ## Onboard

 Some general ferry rules to watch out for.